Inspiring youth to become leaders in agriculture and the environment

-The Sonoma FARMS (Farming, Agriculture, and Resource Management for Sustainability) Leadership Program provides innovative, hands-on experiences to urban, suburban and rural youth at working farms, agri- businesses and universities.
+The Sonoma County FARMS (Farming, Agriculture, and Resource Management for Sustainability) Leadership program provides innovative, hands-on experiences to urban, suburban and rural youth at working farms, agri- businesses and universities.
 The program directly engages with Sonoma County’s local agricultural producers and stewards of the environment.
 Participants develop leadership skills and learn about agricultural practices that contribute to a healthier ecosystem, while connecting with agricultural, environmental, and food system career opportunities.
-Sponsored by the Sonoma Resource Conservation District (RCD), FARMS Leadership Program is proud to be celebrating over 19 years of serving high school youth county wide.
+The program model was founded by the Center for Land-Based Learning and is replicated across California.
+Locally sponsored by the Sonoma Resource Conservation District (RCD), the Sonoma County FARMS Leadership program has been operating over 20 years!

 College and Career Access: Each FARMS Leadership site visits at least one college or university to learn about college majors, academics, campus life, and career choices available in Agriculture, Environmental Science and related fields.